 The first S1 school trip is a residential outdoor learning course in Scotland.
-In 2017 this trip was to Dalguise in March and cost each child around £150.
+In 2018 this was two nights at Lockerbie Manor in March) and cost each child around £150.

 All S1 pupils were encouraged to attend and the trip involved a three-day trip (two nights away) and included activities such as abseiling and orienteering, and the time away provided a great opportunity for a new year group to mix.
 With such trips if there are difficulties in paying then families are encouraged to contact the school as the trip aims to be inclusive in keeping with the ethos of the school.